-In such cases, landlords are within their rights to evict the tenant for violating the lease.
-But as a landlord in Arizona, you must strictly follow the state’s eviction process as it is illegal for you to carry out the eviction in any other way.
+In such cases, landlords are within their rights to evict the tenant for violating the lease agreement.
+But as a landlord in Arizona, you must strictly follow the state’s eviction system and the landlord-tenant act, as it is illegal for you to carry out the Arizona eviction process in any other way.
 For instance, by “self-evicting” the tenant by doing any of the following things.

 - Shutting down previously available amenities.